apache/skywalking-banyandb/docs/interacting/bydbctl/query/measure.md

 EOF
 ```

+More filter operations can be found in [here](filter-operation.md).

 ### Query ordered by time-series
 The below command could query data order by time-series in descending [order](../../../api-reference.md#sort) :